mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 see some shows.
 But for me, like the best is kind of like to actively like do something.
-And that kind of switches my mind off, like when I'm in a football match, you know, I don't really think about like the, the book stuff or the same thing as like, when I'm in a park playing with my son.
-Like, I don't really think about the book stuff.
+And that kind of switches my mind off, like when I'm in a football match, you know, I don't really think about like the, the work stuff or the same thing as like, when I'm in a park playing with my son.
+Like, I don't really think about the work stuff.
 **Michaela:** [00:16:05] So one of the things that I'm very, very passionate about is software engineering practices.
-So I would like to learn a little bit more about what you're doing at do is so do you do code reviews?
-Do you do, how do you test your systems also?
+So I would like to learn a little bit more about what you're doing at Doist, so do you do code reviews?
+How do you test your systems also?
 What is your tech stack and, and how do you combine that with within remote work?
 Right.
 So how is the remote work also shaping your software engineering practices?
 And did they change, do you think that.
-Did they look a little bit different because of this as a communication, for example?
+Did they look a little bit different because of this as a asynchronous communication, for example?
 **Amir:** [00:16:37] Yeah.
 I mean, honestly, I think like remote first.
 And then combine that with like asynchronous first communication.
-So it means like we don't actually chat chit chat all day long, but like we use, you know, long from a communication, mostly of course, like we do some meetings here and there, but like most of our communication is written.
+So it means like we don't actually chat chit chat all day long, but like we use, you know, long form of communication, mostly of course, like we do some meetings here and there, but like most of our communication is written.
 And , this is kind of like, I think the ideal situation to create like really great software.
 Yeah.
 And so that's the first step, and I think there's like multiple layers to this.
 So first of all, you know, I love the problems that we handle in software is very, very hard.
-So, you know, like if you ping me about like really on Slack, for instance, or Microsoft teams about a really hot problem, Like, it's very unlikely that I will just be able to answer it right away.
+So, you know, like if you ping me about like really on Slack, for instance, or Microsoft teams about a really hard problem, like, it's very unlikely that I will just be able to answer it right away.
 Or maybe if I can answer it right away, it probably will be like a suboptimal solution.
 While if I actually like ask you something and you have like a day to